 Our second most popular attraction with tourists, (the Alamo being number one), the River Walk is free to enjoy for everyone, but it is important to keep it looking clean.
 So for about eight days each January, the water is drained and everything is cleaned out.

 It actually takes place once the river is refilled.
-For 2009, the river was drained from January 2 through 9 and the Mud Festival was held from January 8 through January 11.
+Last year, the river was drained from January 2 through 9 and the Mud Festival was held from January 8 through January 11.